mindovermiles262/jekyll-blog/_posts/2017-09-05-tripple-nested-forms.md

 To keep nesting, just repeat the above instructions again until you pass out.

 ## Conclusion
 I hope that you find this article useful for developing rails applications.
-If you have any questions or comments feel free to leave a comment below, or tweet at me: @mindovermiles26
+If you have any questions or comments feel free to leave a comment below, or tweet at me: @andyduss